Chapter 13 Bankruptcy in New York

 Discharge

-At the end of a successfully completed Chapter 13 plan, the court issues a discharge of all remaining dischargeable unsecured debt.
+At the end of a successfully completed Chapter 13 plan, the court issues a discharge of all remaining dischargeable unsecured debt under § 1328(a).
 The Chapter 13 discharge is slightly broader than the Chapter 7 discharge — certain debts dischargeable in Chapter 13 are not dischargeable in Chapter 7 (sometimes called "the Chapter 13 super-discharge"), though the scope has narrowed in recent years.

 To discuss whether Chapter 13 fits your situation, call 212-233-1233.
 The initial consultation is free.